This 7-Day Money Challenge is Perfect for Parents — No Matter How Busy

 At this point, you definitely know how expensive kids are — we don’t have to tell you that.
 But we wanted to check in: How are you feeling financially?
 As your kid gets older, you’ll face even more expenses (e.g. school activities, clothes, food, etc., etc.).

-Before you get too overwhelmed, make these smart money moves before your kid turns 5.
+Before you get too overwhelmed, make these smart money moves.
 Heck, you can do many of these by the end of today!

 1. Add an Extra $40K to Your Kid’s College Fund

 When saving $40,000 is this easy, why wouldn’t you do it?
-It takes five minutes to download the app and create an account, and you can start by saving as little as $25 a month.
+It takes five minutes to download the U-Nest app and create an account.

-2. Leave Your Family $1 Million in Life Insurance; Rates Start at $5/Month
+2. Leave Your Family $1 Million in Life Insurance; Rates Start at $8/Month

 Yeah, we know what you’re thinking: 15 cents?
 How’s that going to do me or my kid any good?

 Well, that leftover change from your morning coffee and evening grocery hauls could turn into more than $1,000.

 That’s what happened when Penny Hoarder reader Jeremy Kolodziej opened an investment account with Acorns.
 The app’s round-up feature bumps each of your purchases up to the nearest dollar and puts the spare change into the stock market, which helped him mindlessly save $1,076 in about 20 months.

 “It’s a virtual coin jar,” he says.
 “You don’t even think about it.”
 He used the spare change to pay for two vacations.